SamFu1113/Cracking-the-coding-interview/I.The_Interview_Process.md

 &nbsp;&nbsp;&nbsp;&nbsp;These complaints are not without reason.
 In fact, I agree with all of them at least in part.

 In the meanwhile, we have reasons for certain positions(not all positions) to take this approach.
-Agreeing with this logic doesn't matter, but it's a good idea to understand why you're asking these questions.它能帮助你深入了解面试官的心态。
+Agreeing with this logic doesn't matter, but it's a good idea to understand why you're asking these questions.
+It can help you gain insight into the mindset of the interviewer.

 #### 漏报（False negatives）是可以接收的。